 Since we live in Arizona we rented a bounce house which had a water slide…It was so much fun for the kids.
 Riley was in it the entire time!
 I also had sensory bins with dump truck fun.
 I forgot to take a picture so here is a similar set up to what I did:

-I was going back and fourth on whether or not to do favors but then found these adorable mini tool boxes so decided to go for it.
-Each tool box had construction bubbles, a few pieces of candy and a stamp.
+I was going back and forth on whether or not to do favors but then found these adorable mini tool boxes so decided to go for it.
+Each toolbox had construction bubbles, a few pieces of candy and a stamp.

 Thank You Tags printable

 Print on 8.5×11 paper.
 I always recommend printing on card stock.

 I hope your little guy has the best DUMP TRUCK Party, ever!

 Pin this for later!